telerik/ajax-docs/knowledge-base/htmlchart-use-different-markers-for-each-series-item.md

                     });
                 }
                 else if (category == 4) {

-                    //or draw any desired custom shape lice arc var radius = 10;
+                    //draw any desired custom shape like arc var radius = 10;
                     var path = new kendo.drawing.Path({
                         stroke: {